 The HiFiman HE-400 is a headset that fits into the group of “dynamic”, “fun” or “rock”, therefore it is not a headset that neither provides a flat curve response nor is focused on monitoring recordings, but slightly enhances the bass and offers a response that the brand believes is engaging.
 By no means are designed as a headset in V or leave behind the medium frequencies, yet they keep, for example, good voices and excellent guitars.
 Treble is high enough to provide good clarity but not too high, thus you should not be worried about roughness.
 HifiMAN wanted a headphone which differ clearly from its well-known headphones models HiFiman HE-500 or HiFiman HE-6.
 These are much more balanced, accurate and audiophiles.
 With the HiFiman HE-400 HifiMAN have sought for a headphone suitable for all ages, easy-listening, that those high-end models.

-In a way, the HE-400 have some reminiscences to Grado sound but without being so focused on rock.
+In a way, the HiFiman HE-400 planar magnetic headphones have some reminiscences to Grado sound but without being so focused on rock.
 The sound is pretty strong, the bass have punch, medium frequencies have a warm touch and treble is relatively sweet without being considered cut out.

 On the amplification side, it is not a headphone difficult to drive, however it is not easy to drive from an iPod as indicated in the brochure.
-With iBasso DX50 or FIIO X3 is fully enjoyable and provides good sound and volume, but certainly still has room for more power if you feed him better.
-From an amplifier such as JDSLabs O2 sounds faster and with more body.
+With the high-ens audio players mp3 iBasso DX80 or FiiO X3 II is fully enjoyable and provides good sound and volume, but certainly still has room for more power if you feed him better.
+From a headphones amplifier such as JDSLabs O2 sounds faster and with more body.